Daniel J. Hulme

 Daniel Hulme (born 21 February 1980) is a British businessman, investor, academic and commentator, working in the field of Artificial Intelligence (AI), applied technology and ethics.
-He is the CEO and founder of Satalia that exited to WPP plc in 2021 for a rumoured $100,000,000 where he is also Chief AI Officer.
+He is the CEO and founder of Satalia that exited to WPP plc in 2021 for a rumoured $100M where he is also Chief AI Officer.
 Hulme is also an angel investor in emerging technology companies.
-In 2024 Daniel co-founded Conscium, an AI Safety company which tests AI Agents and verifies that they do what they are supposed to do.
+In 2024 Hulme co-founded Conscium, an AI Safety company which tests AI Agents and verifies that they do what they are supposed to do.
 It is also investigating whether AIs will soon become conscious, and how to test for that, and developing more efficient approaches to AI development using neuromorphic computing.
+Alongside building and scaling Satalia, Hulme was also a Co-Founding Director of Faculty (company) AI - previously ASI Data-Science.
+In 2026, Accenture announced it had agreed to acquire Faculty for $1bn.

-Hulme founded Satalia in 2008, a company that provides AI products and consultancy for governments and companies such as Tesco, PwC and the BBC.
-He received a doctorate in AI from University College London (UCL), and is now their Computer Science Entrepreneur in residence, where he teaches how AI can be applied to solve business and social problems.
+Hulme founded Satalia in 2008, a company that provides AI products and consultancy for governments and companies such as Tesco, DFS Furniture, PwC and the BBC.
+He received a masters and doctorate in AI from University College London (UCL), and is now their Computer Science Entrepreneur in residence, where he teaches how AI can be applied to solve business and social problems.
 After exiting Satalia to WPP plc Hulme took the dual role of Chief AI Officer at WPP where he is responsible for informing and coordinating AI across the group.
+In 2026 Hulme was elected as a Founding Fellow of the Academy for the Mathematical Sciences, in recognition of his contributions at the intersection of AI and applied mathematics.
 Hulme is an angel investor and also a frequent public speaker and writer on the topics of AI, ethics, technology, innovation, decentralization and organisational design.
-Daniel was recognized by AI Magazine in 2023 as one of the Top 10 Chief AI Officer's globally.
+In 2026 Hulme was recognised as the UK's #1 Futurist Keynote speaker, and ranked #14 globally.

 Early life and education

 Hulme was born in 1980.
 He grew up in the seaside town of Morecambe in north west England.
 After completing secondary school, Hulme moved to London to study at University College London.
-On completing his under graduate degree, Hulme stayed at UCL to complete a master's degree and then a EngD.
+On completing his under graduate degree, Hulme stayed at UCL to complete a master's degree and then an EngD.
 All three degrees were in subjects related to AI.
 In 2009 Hulme was awarded a Kauffman Global Entrepreneur Scholarship, which saw him visit institutes in the United States to better understand their culture of innovation, and what UK business people could learn from it.
 This included a tour of Stanford, MIT, Berkeley and Harvard, along with a placement at Cisco Systems HQ in Silicon Valley.